Mohith8861/readme_test/readme.md

 ### 2. **Resource Upload and Sharing**

-- When a user clicks on share resource, the app will request the permissions to access the user's google drive and upon agreeing, it authenticates and fetches the access and refresh token( which are stored on users device for future use).
+- When a user selects the "Share Resource" option, the application will prompt the user to grant permission to access their Google Drive.
+Upon user consent, the app will authenticate and retrieve the access and refresh tokens, which are securely stored on the user's device for future use.
-- Once tokens are fetched, the resource file is uploaded to Google Drive via the Google Drive API.
+- After the tokens are successfully obtained, the resource file is uploaded to Google Drive using the Google Drive API.
 - A sharable link is generated and stored in the database for easy access.

 ### 3. **Progress Tracking**